Alaka Das: A Pioneer Artist of Classical Music in Bangladesh

-Alaka Das was born into an esteemed musical family of Comilla, Bangladesh, in 1945.
+Alaka Das was born into an esteemed musical family of Cumilla, Bangladesh, in 1945.
 Her father, Pandit Surendra Narayan Das, was a renowned artist of classical music.
 He was a disciple of great Ustaad Alauddin Khan, Dr. Jamini Nath Ganguly, Pandit Giriza Shankar Chakroborty and Sree Maharaja Brazendra Kishore Roy Chowdhury.

 Alaka was blessed to be born in this family.
 From childhood, she started learning classical music from her father.
-When she was 11, she began accompanying her father Pandit Surendra Narayan Das in various concerts near Comilla city.
+When she was 11, she began accompanying her father Pandit Surendra Narayan Das in various concerts near Cumilla city.
 Beside learning classical music, she also learnt various genres of music like traditional, folk, modern etc.

 At the age of 18, she was accepted as a music artiste in state owned Dhaka Radio (former Radio Pakistan).
 It was 1963.
 For a classical musician, there could have been no better place than Dhaka during the 1960s.
 In 1968, she enlisted herself in state owned TV channel Bangladesh Television as a classical music artiste.

 During that time, concerts were held not only just in various places at Dhaka but also in Chittagong- a port city of Bangladesh.
-As she was residing in Comilla, so for participating in various concerts and in the media program, she had to travel outside comilla in every week.
+As she was residing in Cumilla, so for participating in various concerts and in the media program, she had to travel outside cumilla in every week.